oguzhaneren/SQLStreamStore/README.md

  - API is influenced by (but not compatible with) [EventStore](https://geteventstore.com/)
  - Async only.
  - JSON only event and metadata payloads (usually just a `string` / `varchar` / etc).
+ - Transaction support

- - No support for `System.Transaction` enforcing the concept of the stream as the consistency and transaction boundary.
+    *(if you want 'enforcing the concept of the stream as the consistency and transaction boundary' you should look at: https://github.com/SQLStreamStore/SQLStreamStore)*

-# Using

-See [Wiki](../../wiki) to get started.

 # Licences